 · Postnatal mental health including postnatal depression and puerperal psychosis – how to recognise, getting help

-· What I/we might expect during any 24 hours with a newborn baby
+· What to expect during any 24 hours with a newborn baby

 · Attachment theory and healthy brain development

 · Responding appropriately to our baby, awareness of our baby’s needs

 · Self-care, looking after ourselves so we can be the parents we want to be